ctrueden/equilibrium/_pages/dossiers/zombozo.md

 image2-source: https://www.pinterest.com/pin/588423507557778383/
 image-captain-spaulding-source: https://www.pinterest.com/pin/470485492330101722/
 statbox:
-  race: undead clown
+  race: undead (clown)
-  gender: "male (he/him/his)"
+  gender: male
   profession: circus clown and ringmaster
-  case: 08
+  case: "08"
 ---

 Zombozo is the ringmaster of the Zombozo circus.
 He also serves as one of two